Horace W. Wilkie: Early life, family, education, and career

+Wilkie was in Madison, Wisconsin on January 19, 1917.
 Wilkie's father, Harold M. Wilkie, was a prominent Wisconsin lawyer, and served as member of the Board of Regents for the University of Wisconsin.
 One of Wilkie's brothers, Edwin (a member of the Republican Party) served as both the district attorney of Dane County and as a Dane County Circuit Court judge.